Ben Wilson (fullback)

-Ben Ivery Wilson (born March 9, 1939) is a former professional American football fullback in the National Football League.
+Ben Ivery Wilson (March 9, 1939 – July 29, 2023) was an American professional football player who was a fullback in the National Football League (NFL).
+He played college football for the USC Trojans.

 High school

 Wilson attended Aldine Carver High School where he played football and was also the state champ in the shot put.
 While at Carver, he was a Jones scholar who was offered an academic scholarship to attend the University of Cincinnati, but he wanted to play football.
 Although he was an exceptional football player, he did not receive a scholarship offer from any white college in Texas because of segregation.

 College career

 The superintendent of Wilson's high school had contacts at USC and Wilson received a scholarship to attend USC.
 He played for 3 seasons, rushing for 1,035 yards and four touchdowns, while also catching 7 passes for 73 yards.
 While at USC, Wilson became the starting fullback and team captain of USC's 1962 national championship team.